Lebanon is in a big mess. But on coronavirus, it’s doing something right.

 A second wave seems inevitable in the months ahead, Abiad warned.

-But for now, Lebanese have been “pleasantly surprised” by how the coronavirus has played out, said Kanj.
-Not much else is going right for the country, but on the coronavirus front, “something seems to be working well,” she said.
+But for now, Lebanese have been “pleasantly surprised” by how the coronavirus has played out, Kanj said.
+Not much else is going right for the country, but on the coronavirus front, she said, “something seems to be working well.”